Crossed Cables: Colgan Air B1900D N240CJ Maintenance Error

 - Safety Recommendation A-04-015 to the FAA to “require…Part 121 air carrier maintenance training programs be approved.
 The FAA reported that the “Air Carrier Maintenance Training Programs rulemaking project was cancelled in August 2015 due to a lack of accident data to support rulemaking activities”.
 When that was initiated in 2011 it was believe it was relevant to 35 past accidents.
 It was cancelled when this assessment reduced to two (non-Part 121 accidents).
 The action has since been closed on the basis that FAA oversight does include training programmes.

 - Safety Recommendation A-04-016 to the FAA to “require…Part 121 air carriers implement comprehensive human factors programs to reduce the likelihood of human error in aviation maintenance”.
 This remains open, even though Europe first implemented rule making on this topic in 2003 with JAR-145 Amendment 5 (ironically the same year as both these accidents).
+UPDATE 11 May 2020: this was finally closed based a draft advisory circular (AC) 120-MPTP, “Aircraft Maintenance Training Programs” for a voluntary programme.
+No forecast issue date was provided by the FAA and the draft is no longer available on the FAA website.

 - Safety Recommendation A-04-024 to the FAA to ensure the manufacturer “revises the maintenance procedures for critical flight systems in its Beech 1900, 1900C, and 1900D Airliner Maintenance Manuals to ensure that the procedures can be completely and correctly accomplished“.
 These revisions were done by 2005.